Using Apptainer Containers¶

-This guide provides general instructions for using Singularity to create and manage a container-based software environments.
+This guide provides general instructions for using Apptainer to create and manage a container-based software environments.

 Overview¶

-Singularity is free and open source container solution that has been created out of necessity, for scientific and application driven workloads.
-Singularity, and its fork Apptainer, define the "Mobility of Compute" concept as the ability to organize, create and maintain a workflow and be confident that the workflow can be executed on different hosts, operating systems (as long as it is Linux) and service providers.
+Apptainer is free and open source container solution that has been created out of necessity, for scientific and application driven workloads.
+Apptainer - a fork of Singularity - define the "Mobility of Compute" concept as the ability to organize, create and maintain a workflow and be confident that the workflow can be executed on different hosts, operating systems (as long as it is Linux) and service providers.
 Being able to contain the entire software stack, from data files to library stack, and portably move it from system to system is true mobility.

 Tip

-For detailed usage instructions, see the ScienceCluster Singularity guide.
+For detailed usage instructions, see the ScienceCluster Apptainer guide.

-ScienceCloud users can access Singularity by creating an instance using one of the latest Singularity images.
-The latest images have *** prefix in their names - for example, ***Singularity on Ubuntu 24.04 (2024-11-21)
+ScienceCloud users can access Singularity (instead of Apptainer) by creating an instance using one of the latest Singularity images.
+The latest images have *** prefix in their names - for example, ***Singularity on Ubuntu 24.04 (2024-11-21).

-Other users can check Singularity installation directions in the Official Singularity User Guide.
+Other users can check Apptainer installation directions in the Official Apptainer User Guide.

 For more comprehensive information, refer to: